Geometry, Computation, and Optimality in Stochastic Optimization: Minimax optimality and quadratically convex constraint sets

 \end{proposition}

-In both cases, the stochastic gradient method achieves the regret upper bound via a straightforward optimization of the regret bounds~\eqref{eqn:md-regret} with $h(\theta) = \half \ltwo{\theta}^2$.
-That is, a method of linear type is optimal.
+In both cases, the stochastic gradient method achieves the regret upper bound via a straightforward application of the regret bounds~\eqref{eqn:md-regret} with $h(\optvar) = \half \ltwo{\optvar}^2$ or Corollary~\ref{cor:ub}; a method of linear type is optimal.